utdata/icj-class/static-apps/static-05-bake-explain.md

 > As an aside: You can use any properly-formatted `.json` file in a project as long as it is in the `src/data` folder; it doesn't have to come from a Google Doc or Sheet.
 It's just a nice convenience because of the shared editing features that Google gives you.

-### The bake layout
+### The bake template

 OK, so we understand the data, but how are we using it?

-The baking feature in the project needs three things: The data (got it!), a layout to build the pages from, and a configuration to match the data the layout.
+The baking feature in the project needs three things: The data (got it!), a template to build the pages from, and a configuration to match the data the template.

-- Open up our example layout in `src/njk/_layouts/bake-book.njk`.
+- Open up our example template in `src/njk/_templates/bake-book.njk`.

-The first line `{% extends '_layouts/base.njk' %}
+The first line `{% extends '_templates/base.njk' %}
 ` gives us the structure of our site.
 We've seen that before.

 The next line `{% set relative_path = "../" %}` is something we need to include because our generated book pages are created INSIDE another folder like this, `books/the-shipping-news.html`.
 To make a long story short, we need it to make navigation links work.